-A play on Rodin’s ‘The Thinker’.
-Banksy’s version, which he named the drinker, was originally left back in 2004.
-The statue depicted a man in a thinking like pose but with a cone on the top of his head.
-It was placed in a little square just next to Shaftesbury Avenue Theatre.
+A play on Rodin’s famous ‘The Thinker’.
+Banksy’s version which he named the drinker showed a man in a thinking like pose but with a cone on the top of his head.
+It was placed on a concrete plinth in a little square just next to Shaftesbury Avenue Theatre.

 Feud with Banksy

-Since then it’s been in the not so safe keeping of AK47.
+Since it’s removal in 2004 the drinker has been in the not so safe keeping of AK47.
 An artist who it would seem had a little bit of feud with Banksy back in the day.
-All caused when Banksy failed to sign an unsigned print he had bought.
+This was apparently caused when Banksy failed to sign an unsigned print the AK47, also known as Andy Link, had bought.

 This slight resulted in AK47 hijacking the Drinker and demanding a ransom that wasn’t paid.
 An illegal installation anyway, no-one laid claim to the statue once it was taken and so AK47 found himself the owner of more than just a print.